tue-5ARA0/poker-server-backend/README.md

 _Setup the Virtual Environment_

-Open a new terminal in VSCode and create a new virtual environment by typing `conda env create -f environment.yml` (unix-based systems users should use `environment_linux.yml` file).
+Open a new terminal in VSCode and create a new virtual environment by typing `conda env create -f environment.yml` (non-windows users should use the corresponding environment file).
 This command will create a `pokerbot39` virtual environment, if it was not already created when setting up the client repository.
 For consistency, the client and server backend will use the same virtual environment.
 Activate the environment by `conda activate pokerbot39`.

 _Install the Django web framework_

 Django is a webdevelopment framework for Python, and needs to be installed using pip.
-All requirements for Django are listed in `requirements.txt` (and `requirements_linux.txt` file for unix-based systems users).
+All requirements for Django are listed in `requirements.txt` (and the corresponding environment file for non-windows users).
 With the `pokerbot39` environment active, install the Django requirements by typing
 ```bash
 pip install -r requirements.txt
 ```

-_Initialise the Game Protocol and the Database_
+_Initialize the Game Protocol and the Database_

 To generate the game protocol and the proper database layout simply run `python init.py`.